RISHIKEsH12321/FED-Assignment-2/README.md

     - Used GET/PUT/POST/DELETE method for the API
 - Lottie Animation
     - Used for loading catalogue

+## Testing
+1. Sign Up page
+  * No data Validation Causing Errors when posting to RestDB
+2. Cart page
+  * No Data Validation before final checkout
+3. Tic Tac Toe Page
+  * Minuses points even if it is 0.
+Goes into Negative Values

 ## Files
 1. cart.html
 2. footer.html